ssrg-vt/DynaCut/docs/init_removal_servers.md

 Example:

-❯ ./remove_init.sh "lighttpd" ~/SSRG/PopSnapshot/criu ~/SSRG/PopSnapshot/tests/nginx/locations.txt

-Example:

-❯ ./remove_init.sh "nginx" ~/SSRG/PopSnapshot/criu ~/SSRG/PopSnapshot/tests/lighttpd/locations.txt
+❯ ./remove_init.sh "nginx" ~/SSRG/DynaCut/criu ~/SSRG/Dynacut/tests/nginx/locations.txt

 We have removed all the basic blocks which were considered as init basic blocks and which were not present in the whitelist.